| |

 Gukje Market (국제시장)

 The market has an interesting history.
-This market used to be the place where refugees who fled to Busan set up stalls.
+This market used to be where refugees who fled to Busan set up stalls.
 They would make a living by selling smuggled or imported products after the Korean War.

 Address: 부산광역시 중구 광복로35 | 35 Gwangbok-ro, Jung-gu, Busan (set in Nampo-dong)